MCC APPROACH

 Conscious recognition of hot and cold behaviors (knowledge systems 1&2)

-Research in psychology and cognitive science has made clear that humans do not always make decisions according to objective reason and logic.
+Research in psychology and cognitive science has made clear that humans do not predominantly make decisions according to objective reason and logic.
 Rather, human behavior is more profoundly based upon deeply-rooted affect (emotion) and experiential capacities that are driven by person-to-person and person-to-nature interactions, group norms and values, individual values, perceptions, instincts, intuitions, and related visceral factors that collectively define one’s identity or worldview (Ingold 2011; Jones et al. 2011; Kahan et al. 2012; van der Linden et al. 2015; Jones et al. 2016, Amel et al. 2017, Laursen et al. 2018).
-Collectively such human and more-than-human relationality has guided adaptive human behavior since the dawn of our species (Tynan 2021).
+Collectively these long-term human and more-than-human relationships (e.g., relationality) have guided adaptive human behavior since the dawn of our species (Tynan 2021).
+At our most basic level of existence (i.e., survival), it is the quality of our relationships that guides our capacity for adaptation and resilience through ancestral and evolutionary time (Kanae Kanahele Keali‘ikanaka‘oleoHaililani 2023).

-To move beyond simply “actionable science” (the possibility of action) and engage action through science, our program is designed to build upon existing in-person professional networks locally through the process of knowledge co-production.
-We feel that regularly supporting person-to-person and person-to-nature relationships (i.e., situated or embodied knowledge) within local networks harnesses multiple knowledge forms and provides a platform for recognizing and supporting a wide range of participants and worldviews through place-based experiences (Ingold 2011, Winter et al. 2020).
-In doing so, we can account for and directly engage the full breadth of influences that drive human behavior in our effort to build climate adaption research capacity through unprecedented socio-ecological change.
+To move beyond simply “actionable science” (the possibility of action) and engage action through science, our MCC program is designed to build upon long-term, place-based communities through the process of knowledge co-production.
+We feel that supporting person-to-person and person-to-nature relationships (i.e., situated or embodied knowledge) within local networks (e.g., community leaders, natural and cultural resource managers, policy professionals, etc.) harnesses multiple knowledge forms and provides a platform for recognizing and supporting a wide range of participants and worldviews through experience of place (Ingold 2011, Winter et al. 2020).
+In doing so, we can account for and directly engage the full breadth of influences that drive human behavior in our effort to build climate adaption capacity through unprecedented socio-ecological change.

-The MCC seeks to empower cultural adaptation amid contemporary climate change impacts by building upon existing, in-person relationships across worldviews and rooting research efforts within strong local manager networks that manifest trust (Winter et al. 2020).
-Employing knowledge co-production within our growing professional networks, shifts applied research pathways toward the creation of valuable research products that are readily utilized by managers and policy professionals on the ground that are deeply connected to place.
+The MCC seeks to empower place-based adaptation amid contemporary climate change impacts by building upon existing long-term networks and rooting research efforts within strong local community bonds that manifest trust (Winter et al. 2020).
+Employing knowledge co-production within enduring place-based networks, shifts applied research pathways toward an increased capacity for managers and policy professionals on the ground to utilize research output.
 This is due to the direct involvement of local resource stewards as co-leads throughout the scientific process and the resulting vested interest in the collaborative products.
-In this manner, the MCC unites manager and researcher networks through highly collaborative research pathways and embeds the scientific process within specific biocultural land and seascapes.
+Toward this end, the MCC unites manager and researcher networks through highly collaborative research pathways and embeds the scientific process within specific biocultural land and seascapes.

 Dive Deeper: 2018 publication in Environmental Management